International Students FAQs

 - What is the minimum score for TOEFL, IELTS, or PTE Exam?

-- My TOEFL score is under 100.
+- My TOEFL, IELTS, or PTE score is less than your minimum score requirement.
 May I still apply?

 - Must I submit official standardized score reports?